MaherUnlocker/custum-react-table/README.md

         arrayOfCustomColumns={arrayOfCustomColumns}
         // --->here  if you don't have any other click in row you can use to get clicked row details onClick={(row: any) => console.log(row.original)}

+        // when you update your backend set dataIsUpdated to true to render table setDataIsUpdated={setDataIsUpdated}
+        dataIsUpdated={dataIsUpdated}
+        // if you need your table is elevated in his parent elevationTable={8}
+        //this for let you modify the height of the table and min height you can put number or string  or calc() function of css
+       [ NB: for maxHeight must be less than 100%] minHeight='calc(100% - 276px)'
+        maxHeight={'200px'}

       />
       <p>Selected Rows: {selectedRows.length}</p>
       <pre>